Images taken when Mandalay school for the deaf was setup.

 His hearing loss almost certainly will be different from mine.
 Also, my moulds have been fitted to my ears and any moulds for him will not be the same.
 He needs his own hearing test to give him the correct aids and moulds.
 In any case, I am going deaf and need the hearing aids myself.

-With great reluctance I gently took them back from him.
+With great reluctance, I gently took them back from him.

 When this happened his face changed instantly, he looked totally bereft, shattered.
 I will never forget the sadness in his eyes when I did this.
 It seemed as if I had given him a taste of heaven and then immediately snatched it away from him.
 At that moment I determined that whatever else I did I MUST help him and the other children in the school.
-In January 2014, on the plane flying back to England I could not take the little boy’s face from my mind.
+In January 2014, on the plane flying back to England, I could not take the little boy’s face from my mind.

-On his return many weeks of enquiries, searching and the help of friends, eventually led David to meeting Dr Robin Youngs, an ENT Surgeon at Gloucestershire Royal Hospital, in June 2014.
+On his return, many weeks of enquiries, searching and the help of friends, eventually led David to meet Dr Robin Youngs, an ENT Surgeon at Gloucestershire Royal Hospital, in June 2014.
 Robin had visited Burma every year for 12 years, where in a Rangoon Hospital he had carried out operations to show Burmese doctors various ENT techniques.
 Robin had also worked for 25 years with a charity helping deaf children in a poor part of Nepal.